Let a Shipyard Accident Attorney Help You File a Claim

 Legal Relief for Injured Shipyard Workers

 If you have been injured in a shipyard incident you may be entitled to legal relief under the Longshore Harbor and Workers’ Compensation Act (LHWCA).
 Individuals who work in shipyard environments, including ship builders, ship repairmen, ship-breakers, and crane, forklift and winch operators, are generally covered the LHWCA.
 The LHWCA or Longshore Act is a federal workers’ compensation program that provides compensation and benefits to employees who are injured in workplace accidents regardless of who may be at fault for the accident.
 Under the LHWCA, an injured maritime worker is entitled to receive medical care and income benefits.
 When an employee is unable to work because of a work-related injury, the employee will receive 66 2/3% of his average weekly wage.
 In the event that a worker is permanently disabled, the worker may be entitled to collect partial or total disability payments for life.
 If a worker dies in a shipyard accident, the worker’s eligible survivors will receive death benefits.

 Workers who have been injured in shipyard accidents may also have legal claims against companies other than their employers.
 Depending upon the circumstances of the case, the injured shipyard worker may be able to file a negligence lawsuit or product liability lawsuit against certain third party companies such as an equipment manufacturer, asbestos pipe, asbestos insulation installers and manufacturers, product supplier or maintenance and repair company.

 If your employer is trying to restrict your access to medical care or is refusing to provide you with the compensation you need to recover from your accident, we can help.
-Call the Willis Law Firm today at 1-800-468-4878 to schedule a free consultation with an experienced admiralty injury lawyer.
+Call the Willis Law Firm today at 1-800-468-4878 or complete our contact form to schedule a free consultation with an experienced admiralty injury lawyer.